 I leave at 0830 hours into an oncoming cold front - which I have expected.
 Further east this will bring rain, but out here in the west it will just bring some welcome cloud cover that should keep this afternoons temperature in the comfortable area for motorbikers.

 The ride is first through the Hunsrück hills.
 By 1100 hours I arrive in the Grand Duchy of Luxembourg - with the bike showing a remaining fuel range of 21 kilometres.
 There is reason behind this behaviour; at 1.28 Euros per litre, petrol is much cheaper than in the surrounding countries.
 My American readers may shake their heads in disbelief, but well over five dollars per U.S. gallon is very cheap out here.

 Luxembourg reminds me very much of Switzerland; fairly populous, very clean and wealth displayed everywhere.
-The one big difference is that the people here have a decent road infrastructure, which makes the ride sheer bliss in spite of the heavy traffic.
+The one big difference is that the people here have a decent road infrastructure (though only towards the north and west of Luxembourg city itself, the south and east is just as overcrowded as Switzerland) which makes the ride out here sheer bliss today in spite of the rather heavy traffic.

 By noon I arrive in Belgium.
 Three countries in one morning, five countries in my day-and-a-half of biking, one of them a Grand Duchy plus Belgium being a Kingdom - again I see my North American readers shake their heads...

 I am biking the route the Germans under Heinz Guderian made infamous in the spring of 1940, when they invaded France through the Ardennes.
 The Belgian roads are less immaculate and much dirtier that those in Luxembourg - but they are winding and completely void of traffic.